langmead-lab/recount-unify/README.md

 in the same directory where `junctions.bgz` is located.

 NOTE: the Lucene builder script requires that PyLucene 6.5.0 be installed in the python2.7 instance in PATH.

+Gene, exon, and base-level Snaptron databases & indexes are not required for a minimally viable Snaptron server and are not covered here.